Euclidean plane and its relatives; a minimalist introduction: Hyperbolic plane

-Further we will discuss the \emph{Poincar\'e disk model} of hyperbolic plane; an example of absolute plane in which Axiom~\ref{def:birkhoff-axioms:4} does not hold, in particular this plane is not Euclidean.
-This model was discovered by Beltrami in \cite{beltrami} and popularized later by Poincar\'e.
+Namely, we construct the so-called \emph{conformal disc model} of the hyperbolic plane.
+This model was discovered by Eugenio Beltrami \cite{beltrami}, and it is commonly referred to as the {}\emph{Poincar\'e disc model}.

-On the figure above you see the Poincar\'e disk model of hyperbolic plane which is cut into congruent triangles with angles $\tfrac\pi3$, $\tfrac\pi3$ and $\tfrac\pi4$.
+The figure above shows the conformal disc model of the hyperbolic plane which is divided into congruent triangles with angles $\tfrac\pi3$, $\tfrac\pi3$, and~$\tfrac\pi4$.